 In the past, it was assumed that mothers would have primary physical custody with fathers being the secondary custodian, but this is no longer the case as fathers’ rights have come a long way in recent years.
 Mothers and fathers are viewed as having equal rights to custody, and final decisions are made based on what is best for the children.

 We look forward to answering your questions about time sharing and shared parenting plans.
-Contact us today for a free initial consultation.
+Contact us today for a low cost initial consultation.